Post-Tax Adjustment FAQs

 2. What is a Post-Tax Adjustment (PTA)?

-Where the amount of post-tax dollars deducted by Smartsalary and applied to your lease and running costs is more than the above amount then you may become entitled to a Post-Tax Adjustment (or PTA).
+You may be eligible for a Post-Tax Adjustment (or PTA) if the amount of post-tax dollars deducted by Smartsalary and applied to your lease and running costs is more than the above amount.

 A PTA is a salary packaging adjustment used to reverse the impact of your extra post-tax payments, and can be processed using one of the methods outlined below.